mukkino/itch-batch-downloader/README.md

   On most Windows systems this runtime is already installed.

-The script has primarily been tested on Windows, but most of the code is cross-platform and should work on Linux and macOS.
+The script has primarily been tested on Windows, but most of the code is cross-platform and may also work on Linux and macOS, although those platforms have been tested less.

 ## Usage